leethobbit/netbox_plugin_voip/README.md

-# NetBox Plugin Skeleton
+# NetBox VOIP Plugin
-The skeleton for [Netbox](https://github.com/netbox-community/netbox) plugin.
+This is a VOIP plugin for [Netbox](https://github.com/netbox-community/netbox).
-Basically, it's a Django app skeleton, which contains all necessary (and unnecessary) files for building a new plugin.
+Based on the Django app skeleton that can be found [Here](https://github.com/k01ek/netbox-plugin-skeleton).

 ## Instructions
 ### Download repository